justinbyo/jbarr-v3/_posts/2017-02-28-case-study-nissan-carsharing.markdown

 I used Sketch to design the app and learned [Framer JS][framerjs] to produce an interactive iOS prototype that could be displayed on a mobile device.
 This included building a custom view controller and implementing animated transitions.

-The prototype consisted of four user flows that linked together as a narrative.
+The prototype consisted of four user flows that linked together as a narrative:

 <ol>
   <li>The user opens the app and immediately sees the location of the shared vehicle.</li>